Hong Kong expected to delay vote after opposition candidates barred

-HONG KONG (Reuters) - Hong Kong leader Carrie Lam is expected to announce on Friday the postponement of a Sept.
-6 city assembly election because of a spike in coronavirus cases, putting off what the pro-democracy opposition hopes will be its chance to win a historic majority.
+HONG KONG (Reuters) - Hong Kong leader Carrie Lam is expected to announce on Friday the postponement of Sept.
+6 city assembly elections because of a spike in coronavirus cases, putting off what the pro-democracy opposition hopes would be its chance to win a historic majority.

 The opposition aims to ride a wave of resentment of a new national security law, that Beijing imposed on the city on June 30, to election victory despite the disqualification by authorities of 12 pro-democracy candidates.